 In the event of the adoption by the International Maritime Organization (IMO) of a global market-based measure to reduce greenhouse gas emissions from maritime transport, the Commission shall review this Directive in light of that adopted measure.

-To this end, the Commission shall present a report to the European Parliament and to the Council within 18 months of the adoption of such a measure and before it becomes operational.
-In that report the Commission shall examine the global market-based measure as regards:
+To that end, the Commission shall submit a report to the European Parliament and to the Council within 18 months of the adoption of such a global market-based measure and before it becomes operational.
+In that report, the Commission shall examine the global market-based measure as regards:

-- (a) its ambition in light of the objectives of the Paris Agreement; - (b) its overall environmental integrity, including compared to the provisions of this Directive covering maritime transport; and - (c) any issue related to the coherence between the EUETS and that measure.
+- (a) its ambition in light of the objectives of the Paris Agreement; - (b) its overall environmental integrity, including in comparison with the provisions of this Directive covering maritime transport; and - (c) any issue related to the coherence between the EU ETS and that measure.

-Where appropriate, the Commission may accompany that report with a legislative proposal to amend this Directive in a manner that is consistent with the Union 2030 climate target and the climate-neutrality objective as set out in Regulation (EU) 2021/1119 and with the aim of preserving the environmental integrity and effectiveness of Union climate action, to ensure coherence between the implementation of a global market-based measure adopted by the IMO and the EU ETS, while avoiding any significant double burden.
+Where appropriate, the Commission may accompany the report referred to in the second subparagraph of this paragraph with a legislative proposal to amend this Directive in a manner that is consistent with the Union 2030 climate target and the climate-neutrality objective set out in Regulation (EU) 2021/1119, and with the aim of preserving the environmental integrity and effectiveness of Union climate action, in order to ensure coherence between the implementation of the global market-based measure and the EU ETS, while avoiding any significant double burden.